aialvi/Triablocks/readme.txt

 Elevate your WordPress site with Triablocks and take control of your design with precision and ease.

+We continuously update Triablocks with reliable support and new features to ensure that you have the best tools at your disposal.
+Our team is dedicated to providing you with a seamless experience, and we welcome your feedback and suggestions for future updates.

+See Our Official GitHub page: [Official Triablocks GitHub](https://github.com/aialvi/triablocks)

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/triablocks` directory, or install the plugin through the WordPress plugins screen directly.